 In call by copy, the called subprogram does not share data with the calling program.
 Instead, formal parameters act as local variables.
 Values are passed between the actual arguments and the formal parameters by copying.

 Some languages may control changes to formal parameters based on labels such as in, out, or inout.
-There are three cases to consider: call by value for in parameters; call by result for out parameters and function return values; and call by value-result for inout parameters.
+There are three cases to consider: call by value for in parameters; call by result for out parameters and function return values; and; call by value-result for inout parameters.
 For call by value, the calling program evaluates the actual arguments and copies the result to the corresponding formal parameters that are then treated as local variables by the subprogram.
 For call by result, the values of the locals corresponding to formal parameters are copied to the corresponding actual arguments.
 For call by value-result, the values are copied in from the actual arguments at the beginning of the subprogram's execution and back out to the actual arguments at its termination.

 The obvious disadvantage of call by copy is that extra copy operations are needed, and execution time is required to produce the copies.
 Particularly if parameters represent sizable objects, such as large arrays, the cost of call by copy can be high.
 For this reason, many languages also provide the call by reference mechanism.

 The disadvantage of call by reference is that the calling program cannot be assured that the subprogram has not changed data that was intended to be unchanged.
 For example, if an array is passed by reference to a subprogram intended to sum its elements, the subprogram could also change the values of one or more elements of the array.
-However, some languages enforce the subprogram's access to the shared data based on the labeling of actual arguments with modes—such as in, out, or inout or by pointers to constant objects.
+However, some languages enforce the subprogram's access to the shared data based on the labelling of actual arguments with modes—such as in, out, or inout or by pointers to constant objects.

 Another problem with call by reference is unintended aliasing.
 It is possible that the address of one actual argument is the same as another actual argument or that two arguments overlap in storage.
 A subprogram, assuming the two formal parameters to be distinct, may treat them inappropriately.
 For example, if one codes a subprogram to swap two values using the exclusive-or method, then a call to swap(x,x) will zero the value of x.
 Aliasing can also occur between arguments and non-local objects.
 For example, if a subprogram modifies a non-local object as a side-effect of its execution, referencing that object by a formal parameter will result in aliasing and, possibly, unintended results.